jakubknczny/GeoJSON-parser/readme.md

 '''
 yacc -d template.y
 '''
-should produce files y.tab.c and y.tab.h, than it is possible to:
+should produce files y.tab.c and y.tab.h, then it is possible to:
 '''
 #include "y.tab.h"
 '''